Last updated: October 26, 2016

 This article covers what actions judgment creditors are allowed to take under Vermont’s limited liability company (LLC) law against a Vermont LLC for an LLC owner’s personal debt.
 Unlike most states, Vermont treats creditors of a single-member LLC (SMLLC) differently than creditors of multiple member LLCs.
 SMLLC owners receive much less protection from personal creditors than owners of multi-member LLCs.

-In Vermont, like in most states, the general rule is that the money or property of a Vermont limited liability company (“LLC”) cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.
+When it comes to multi-member LLCs, Vermont is like most states.
+The general rule is that the money or property of a Vermont multi-member LLC cannot be taken by creditors to pay off the personal debts or liabilities of the LLC’s owners.

-Like most states, Vermont does not permit personal creditors of an LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.
+Like most states, Vermont does not permit personal creditors of a multi-member LLC member to have a court order that the LLC be dissolved and its assets sold to pay off the creditor.